zverok/geo_coord/README.md

 [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84)
 coordinates reference system, being current standard for maps and GPS.

-There's introduced **concept of globe** used internally for calculations.
+There's introduced **a concept of globe** used internally for calculations.
-Only generic (sphere) and Earth globes are implemented, but for 2016 I feel like current design of basic types should take in consideration possibility of writing Ruby scripts for Mars maps analysis.
-Only one geodesy formula is implemented (Vincenty, generally considered one of the most precise), as for standard library class it considered unnecessary to provide user with geodesy formulae options.
+Only generic (sphere) and Earth globes are implemented, but for 2016 I feel like the current design of basic types should take in consideration possibility of writing Ruby scripts for Mars maps analysis.
+Only one geodesy formula is implemented (Vincenty, generally considered one of the most precise), as for standard library class it considered unnecessary to provide a user with geodesy formulae options.

-No **map projection** math was added into current gem, but it may be a good direction for further work.
+No **map projection** math was added into the current gem, but it may be a good direction for further work.
 No **elevation** data considered either.